Outcomes and improvement framework for support for people with learning disabilities - LGA/ADASS CHIP Programme

 Published on Friday 12th December 2019 by Dan Short

 Finance and performance framework for learning disability support

-The aim is to provide a range of resources that will help Directors of Adult Services work with their partners and other stakeholders to improve how people with learning disabilities are supported.
+The aim is to provide a range of resources that will help Directors of Adult Services work with their partners and other stakeholders to improve how people with learning disabilities and autism are supported.
 The detailed nature of the framework and associated tools will emerge over the next 6 months, as it will be developed in close collaboration with stakeholders, but initial thoughts are that the resources will include a:

 - Summary of existing best practice guidance in how to meet the support needs adults with learning disabilities summarised into a holistic easy to understand performance framework,

 - Self-evaluation tool to enable the Directors, their senior colleagues and stakeholders to work together to identify improvement opportunities in any part of the holistic overall performance framework.
 This will be linked to “how to” guidance or case study material that can inform local improvement planning,